 We promote the benefits of eating healthily and exercising regularly through PSHE lessons, guidance assemblies and links with outside professionals.
 We have been awarded Healthy Schools Plus status.
 The children exercise in regular PE & games lessons and the Daily Mile.
 Many pupils take part in physical activity clubs and friendly/competitive leagues and matches.
-We have links with local cluster schools and Ellwood Football Club - and we enter School Games competitions such as rounders, gymnastics, football and netball.
-We also enter the GCB Kwik Cricket competitions.
+We have links with local cluster schools - and we enter School Games competitions such as rounders, gymnastics, football and netball.
+We also take groups of children to the local gymnastics centre.
 Year 6 train in cycling proficiency and KS2 year groups have blocks of swimming lessons at Forest Leisure, Cinderford.